Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 6. Rewari

-You can find most of these things in Aminabad & Chowk markets.
-Other famous markets include Hazratgunj, Kapoorthala, Nakkhas.
+Most of these things are available in the Aminabad and Chowk markets.
+Other famous markets include Hazratgunj, Kapoorthala, and Nakkhas.

 Here’s a map for your help: